Skip to content

 File Browser window

 2. Type your network path in the server address box.
-Remember to get your network path using show-samba-paths on the HPCC (Format is the same as the Mac format)
+Remember to get your network path using show-samba-paths on the HPCC (the format is the same as the Mac format):

-Network Path entered in "Connect to Server" section at the bottom of the File Browser window 3.
-An authentication window will open.
+3. An authentication window will open.
 Select "Registered User".
-Enter your user ID and password (Domain can remain WORKGROUP) and click connect.
+Enter your MSU email and password (Domain can remain WORKGROUP) and click connect:

 Note